Natak-Mesh/Nucleus_V1/README.md

 `sudo reboot`<br>

-# the mt76 driver usb retry fix seems to have worked 7/19/25
+the mt76 driver usb retry fix seems to have worked 7/19/25 ran testing all day for stability 7/20, no issues